Updated April 2026

 Agreed Value

 A fixed payout amount set when the policy is taken out.
 Includes the vehicle, fit-out, and accessories.
-Paid minus excess if the motorhome is written off.
+Paid minus the excess if the motorhome is written off or stolen.

 Contents Cover

-Insurance for personal belongings kept inside the motorhome - kitchenware, electronics, bedding, clothing, etc. Typically $5,000 - $15,000 in comprehensive policies.
+Insurance for personal belongings kept inside the motorhome, including kitchenware, electronics, bedding, and clothing.
+Typically $5,000 to $15,000 in comprehensive policies.

 GVM (Gross Vehicle Mass)

-The maximum loaded weight of the motorhome.
-Exceeding GVM can void insurance and is illegal.
-Important when loading for trips.
+The maximum loaded weight of the motorhome including all passengers, fuel, water, and cargo.
+Exceeding GVM can void insurance and is illegal under Australian road rules.

 Bus Conversion

-A bus or commercial vehicle converted into a motorhome.
-May require specialist insurance due to non-standard construction.
+A bus or commercial vehicle converted into a motorhome for living and travelling.
+May require specialist insurance due to non-standard construction methods.

 Annexe

 An attached fabric or rigid extension that expands the living space of a motorhome.
-Usually covered under comprehensive policies.
+Usually covered under comprehensive policies as an accessory.

 Ready to Compare Motorhome Insurance?

-Compare motorhome insurance from NZ providers in under 2 minutes.
-100% free and could save you hundreds.
+Compare motorhome insurance from Australian providers in under 2 minutes.
+100% free and could save you hundreds on your annual premium.